-Unless otherwise directed by airline or airport policies, a staff member wearing a CTY t-shirt will wait for students outside of their gates’ security checkpoints.
+On arrival day, a staff member wearing a CTY t-shirt will wait for students outside of their gates’ security checkpoints, unless otherwise directed by airline or airport policies.
 The staff member will greet students, help them with their luggage, and ride with them to the site.
-More detailed information about traveling to site is included in the course assignment information.
+More detailed information about traveling to site is included in the site information packet.
 A CTY Travel Guide (PDF) is also available.

 Non-U.S. citizens will receive information about visa and travel insurance requirements in the Course Assignment Packet.